deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “...Jack, and Hope.”

-Simon shook the teenage Jack’s hand, and aimed a smile at the little one, who was treating him with wary-eyed uncertainty but who managed a little “*H’lo*”
+Simon shook the teenage Jack’s hand, and aimed a smile at the little one, who was treating him with wary-eyed uncertainty but who managed a little *“H’lo”*

 “You really lent her the money to come back?”
 Hayley asked.